Find a School

 1. Clergyperson

 Spiritual leaders of any religious denomination are the most likely people to say that their work is meaningful.
-(These jobs also rank first on a list of the most satisfying careers.)
 Conducting services for and providing guidance to fellow believers can be profoundly fulfilling.
 You may need some college-level training or even a master's degree to get into this job.

 2. Post-secondary English teacher